CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 [[00:00 to 00:09]](https://drive.google.com/file/d/1g0iRh6GQBwOYlVc2mymTJgBbhXO-6VGl/view?usp=sharing) - Launch the Social Engineering Toolkit *(SET)* within a Kali Linux environment.

-[[00:10 to 00:21]](https://drive.google.com/file/d/1g0iRh6GQBwOYlVc2mymTJgBbhXO-6VGl/view?usp=sharing&t=10) - Open the website cloner for credential harvesting.
+[[00:10 to 00:21]](https://drive.google.com/file/d/1g0iRh6GQBwOYlVc2mymTJgBbhXO-6VGl/view?usp=sharing&t=10) - Opening the Website Cloner for Credential Harvesting.
   + Select "Social-Engineering Attacks" from the menu.
   + Choose "Website Attack Vectors", then "Credential Harvester Attack Method".
   + Select the "Site Cloner" method.

-[[00:22 to 01:28]](https://drive.google.com/file/d/1g0iRh6GQBwOYlVc2mymTJgBbhXO-6VGl/view?usp=sharing&t=22) - Cloning a target webpage.
+[[00:22 to 01:28]](https://drive.google.com/file/d/1g0iRh6GQBwOYlVc2mymTJgBbhXO-6VGl/view?usp=sharing&t=22) - Cloning a Target Webpage.
   + Input the IP address, 10.0.2.15, to configure the location of where the captured credentials are recieved.
     - This default IP address is set for Oracle VMs, and as this is intended for educational purposes, there's no need to alter this configuration.
   + Copy the url of the genuine webpage to clone.
 The GitHub login was selected for this example.